How do I troubleshoot 403 "Missing Authentication Token" errors from an API Gateway REST API endpoint?

 Confirm that you're sending the correct HTTP method request to the REST API endpoint

-Testing a REST API endpoint directly from a web browser automatically sends a GET HTTP method request.
-Use a different HTTP client to test a POST HTTP method.
-For example, Postman or cURL.
+Testing a REST API endpoint from a web browser automatically sends a GET HTTP method request.

-The following is an example cURL command that uses the POST HTTP method request:
+Example curl command that uses the POST HTTP method request

 $ curl -X POST <API URL> -d <request body>